 In the Fourth Form there will be a choice to either opt for Double Science or to study for the Triple Award.
 This choice will very much depend on future career aspirations, a genuine passion for the Science subjects and natural ability in the Sciences.
 The new Edexcel IGCSE specification, based on the 9-1 grading system, has been modified considerably.
 Our advice therefore is, if you are considering studying Biology, Chemistry or Physics at A Level, then Triple Science would be the best foundation IGCSE course.
-In some exceptional cases however, Double Award pupils have proceeded to study A level Biology or Physics.

 At the start of the Divisions, these sets are decided largely on performance in the Fourth Form examinations, though work throughout the year is also taken into account.
-Pupils will normally remain in the same set, taught by the same teachers, throughout the Divisions and Fifth Form, but a change of set may be considered at the end of the Divisions.
+Pupils will normally remain in the same set, taught by the same teachers, throughout the Divisions and Fifth Form, but a change of set may be considered at the end of the Divisions year.
 This arrangement has proved to be the best way to enable boys to achieve the best grades possible, on the right programme for that success.